General driver advice on how to avoid being issued with Parking Tickets

 Can I appeal over the phone?

 We do not discuss Parking Charge Notices over the phone.
-Your appeal and any correspondence must be in writing – either online or by posted letter.
+Your appeal must be made in writing on our website.
 Our FAQs section should help answer many of the questions typically raised.

 Can I pay and then appeal?